 We’ve all seen the candy bar commercials where people aren’t acting like themselves because they’re hungry.
 You know hangry.

 I’m definitely not an expert on nutrition, but I love food.

-The right foods in the right amounts can make all the difference in the way our tween’s attitude plays out.
+The right foods in the right amounts can make all the difference in the way our tween’s mood swings play out.

-It’s not a good start to the day.
-Getting off to school with an empty stomach will make them crabby and it does interfere with learning.
+Starting the day with an empty stomach will make them crabby and it does interfere with learning.

-Carrying snacks with them is another way to be sure they aren’t having that drop especially in the afternoon.
-Granola bars or apples work well for us.
+Carrying snacks with them is another way to be sure they aren’t having that drop, especially in the afternoon.

 Besides they’re tweens now…they can help a lot more than they sometimes lead us to believe.